mtov/engsoftmoderna/en/chapter1.md

 \index{Brooks' Law}
 \index{Project Management!Brooks' Law}
-Brooks' Law, stated by Frederick Brooks, is a well-known adage in the are of software projects:
+Brooks' Law, stated by Frederick Brooks, is a well-known adage in the are of software project management:

 > Adding manpower to a late software project makes it later.